Health professionals, psychosocial disability and the NDIS

 - Advice to the Department of Social Services on matters of policy that affect this cohort where they relate to the intersection of the NDIS access process and health services.

-In line with the project focus on health professionals, the Mental Health Australia members that will be consulted are:
+In line with the project focus on health professionals, Mental Health Australia consulted our member health professional organisations:

 - Australian Association of Social Workers